krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 usually fenced off under assumptions like ergodicity, stationarity, and independence.

-However, probability theory and statistics remain very powerful tools for describing local behavior, identifying patterns and correlations in this behavior, and modeling uncertainty—all crucial aspects of meaningful analysis of complex systems.

 Our thesis is that to move beyond simple descriptive statistics, statistical inference and probabilistic models, and start reasoning about global and long run behavior of complex systems, we need models that treat time and history as